VALORE REGISTRY

 Why 10%, when it gets reduced (typically at 50% complete), how it's released at completion, and the practitioner positions on negotiating the retention schedule.

 VII.
-Stored Materials
+Stored materials

 On-site vs. off-site, the bonded warehouse standard, lender comfort thresholds, and where stored-materials draws go wrong.